KipCollo/Java-Revision/database/orm/jpa/Readme.md

 Jakarta Persistence is the API for the management for persistence and object/relational mapping.

 ## Annotation Types

-Access
-Used to specify an access type to be applied to an entity class, mapped superclass, or embeddable class, or to a specific attribute of such a class.
+1. @Access:- Used to specify an access type to be applied to an entity class, mapped superclass, or embeddable class, or to a specific attribute of such a class.
-AssociationOverride
-Used to override a mapping for an entity relationship.
+2. @AssociationOverride:- Used to override a mapping for an entity relationship.
-AssociationOverrides
-Used to override mappings of multiple relationship properties or fields.
+3. @AssociationOverrides:- Used to override mappings of multiple relationship properties or fields.
-AttributeOverride
-Used to override the mapping of a Basic (whether explicit or default) property or field or Id property or field.
+4. @AttributeOverride:- Used to override the mapping of a Basic (whether explicit or default) property or field or Id property or field.
-AttributeOverrides
-Used to override mappings of multiple properties or fields.
+5. @AttributeOverrides:- Used to override mappings of multiple properties or fields.
-Basic
-The simplest type of mapping to a database column.
+6. @Basic:- The simplest type of mapping to a database column.
-Cacheable
-Specifies whether an entity should be cached if caching is enabled when the value of the persistence.xml caching element is ENABLE_SELECTIVE or DISABLE_SELECTIVE.
+7. @Cacheable:- Specifies whether an entity should be cached if caching is enabled when the value of the persistence.xml caching element is ENABLE_SELECTIVE or DISABLE_SELECTIVE.
-CollectionTable
-Specifies the table that is used for the mapping of collections of basic or embeddable types.
+8. @CollectionTable:- Specifies the table that is used for the mapping of collections of basic or embeddable types.
-Column
-Specifies the mapped column for a persistent property or field.
+9. @Column:- Specifies the mapped column for a persistent property or field.
-ColumnResult
-Used in conjunction with the SqlResultSetMapping annotation or ConstructorResult annotation to map a column of the SELECT list of a SQL query.
+10. @ColumnResult;- Used in conjunction with the SqlResultSetMapping annotation or ConstructorResult annotation to map a column of the SELECT list of a SQL query.
-ConstructorResult
-Used in conjunction with the SqlResultSetMapping annotation to map the SELECT clause of a SQL query to a constructor.
+11. @ConstructorResult:- Used in conjunction with the SqlResultSetMapping annotation to map the SELECT clause of a SQL query to a constructor.
-Convert
-Specifies the conversion of a Basic field or property.
+12. @Convert:- Specifies the conversion of a Basic field or property.
-Converter
-Specifies that the annotated class is a converter and defines its scope.
+13. @Converter:- Specifies that the annotated class is a converter and defines its scope.
 Converts
 Used to group Convert annotations.
 DiscriminatorColumn